Bouillabaisse

 10. Step 10:

-Add tomato paste, pour in a glass of water.
+Add the tomato paste and pour in a cup of water.

 11. Step 11:

-Simmer at a low boil for 25 minutes, until the vegetables are boiled.
+Simmer at a gentle boil for 25 minutes, until the vegetables have broken down.

 12. Step 12:

-Pour the remaining water and dry white wine into the pan, put the chopped white and red fish and bay leaves.
-Bring the soup to a boil and cook over low heat for about 30 minutes until the fish is ready.
+Pour the remaining water and the dry white wine into the pot, and add the cut white fish and salmon or trout along with the bay leaves.
+Bring the soup to a boil and cook over low heat for about 30 minutes, until the fish is done.

 13. Step 13:

-Add a sea cocktail and peeled shrimp to the soup.
-I added another dozen mussels in the shells for a beautiful presentation.
-Season everything with salt, pepper and mix.
-Cook for another 2-3 minutes.
+Add the seafood mix and the peeled shrimp to the soup.
+I also added a dozen or so mussels in the shell for a nice presentation.
+Season everything with salt and pepper and stir.
+Cook for another 2–3 minutes.

 14. Step 14: